-Maves works in partnership with the South Downs National Park, sharing at local level its goals to understand, conserve and enhance the special qualities of our landscape.
+Maves has worked in partnership with the South Downs National Park, sharing at local level its goals to understand, conserve and enhance the special qualities of our landscape.

 Environmentally and for its long views in the landscape, the whole MAVES study area (and possibly some other parts of Arun District) could have qualified for inclusion in the National Park: the rare flushed fen habitat of the secluded Binsted and Tortington rife valleys with their grazing marshes, and the more open watermeadows east of the Arun, were assessed by environmental organisations to meet the standards for natural beauty.
 But the boundary was pushed northwards because parts of the area only have limited recreational access, and also because of the uncertainties surrounding the Arundel Bypass, and the decision to exclude the town of Arundel.